 - If your application is still pending, provide a copy of the completed application and/or a description of the duties and responsibilities, the time period and hours of the internship, and the amount of pay or stipend provided.
 You may submit information for a maximum of five pending internships.

-The finalists will be notified in mid-May.
+The finalists are notified in May.
 At that time, the finalists will need to provide proof that they have been accepted for a qualifying internship, if proof wasn’t submitted with the application.